 In under two minutes, the bike’s folding magic was revealed.
 With the front wheel released and the metal clamp undone, the bike quickly folded in half, swiveling at the seat post.
 And once folded, it was still quite maneuverable and could be easily pushed around.

-With a weight of only 10.5kg (that's around 23 pounds for you Imperial folks), it is a fairly lightweight full-sized road tourer that just HAPPENS to fold.
+With a weight of only 10.5kg for size S (that's around 23 pounds for you Imperial folks), it is a fairly lightweight full-sized road tourer that just HAPPENS to fold.
 Mind blown.

 Fast forward to a few months later, I succumbed to my bike acquisition addiction and contacted the Change Bike folks back in Taipei.
 I was deliberating between the Hybrid and Road model, and in the end decided that I wanted a bike with 700c wheels in my stable.